codeMingo/laravel-vue/readme.md

 > yarn run dev

-Now we can visit it, thanks for your reading!
+Now we can visit it, thank you for your reading!

 ## Preview ##
 The future update, thank you!